aws-samples/amazon-eks-gmsa-admission-webhook-autoinstall/README.md

 **For security purposes, this mapping can be removed after the successful installation.**

-**Yoy can also use the AWS CLI commands and policies available in "AWS CLI Commands - Create Instance Profile" to setup these requirements.**
+**Yoy can also use the AWS CLI commands and policies available in the Example folder to setup the EC2 Instance Profile and added as part of the EKS aws-auth config map.**

 **Softwares**